-Both the U.S. Army and Special Operations Command sponsored programs to develop binocular night vision goggles incorporating digitally fused low-light level and thermal image sensors.
+Both the U.S. Army and Special Operations Command sponsored programs to develop binocular night-vision goggles incorporating digitally fused low-light level and thermal image sensors.
 Both head-mounted digital imaging systems will allow low-light level and thermal imagery to be viewed individually or to be overlaid.
+Our solution targets the fused night-vision monocular for U.S. Army ground forces, which is the program of record to replace analog night vision.
+We delivered our first demonstrator monocular to the Army in 2016, for evaluation of alternatives for the fused mobility vision program.
+We will be demonstrating not only superior night-vision capability, but the advantage of digital, such as zoom, information overlay, and wireless digital image transmission and reception.